sjoeboo/puppetconf2015_notes/README.md

 local socket allow scripts etc to check in and sendstatus, with ttl, aka, deadmans switch

 check -> filters -> mutators -> handlers
+github.com/sensu-plugins
+monitoring-plugins.Organic

+json config formatted

+official puppet module

+use serverspec for checks! puppet modules add spec tests, senseu runs and reports.
+I expect my puppet code to do X, thus, also prod hosts should be doing X.